yugurlu/Philosophers/README.md

 # Philosophers

+# This project is a training to multi-threads/multi-process programming with the use of mutex.

 The philosophers problem

 This problem states that N philosophers seated around a circular table with one fork between each pair of philosophers.
 A philosopher may eat if he can pick up the two forks adjacent to him.
 One fork may be picked up by any one of its adjacent followers but not both.